-Coming off a very warm end to 2006, one forecasting firm warns that the world hasn't seen anything yet.
-The Met Office, which is the United Kingdom's National Weather Service, said Thursday that 2007 is likely to be the warmest year on record globally, beating out the current record set in 1998.
+Coming off a very warm end to 2006, one forecasting firm warns that the world hasn’t seen anything yet.
+The Met Office, which is the United Kingdom’s National Weather Service, said late last week that 2007 is likely to be the warmest year on record globally, beating out the current record set in 1998.

 If the Met Office’s forecast holds up, energy prices could come under further downward pressure as peak heating demand in the winter would likely be reduced.
 As an example, the mild U.S. temperatures so far this winter have already shown an effect on U.S. natural gas prices.
 In preparation of winter and falling temperatures, natural gas front month futures prices pushed to a high of $9.05 on Nov.
 30. When seasonal temperatures did not materialize in a number of key gas-demand regions across the country, the future price of gas dropped, recording a low of $5.74 on Dec.
 27.